0 x item(s)

 |“Over the years different shops became available and, as we had done so well with the family clothing, we decided to open a drapery shop which sold ladies’ wear [this was located at 512 Slade Road], including clothes for the bigger lady and a men’s outfitters,” Mrs Banks continued.

 “We also sold school wear for many schools and were well-known for our down-to-earth prices.
 A gentlemen’s outfitters came up for sale [in 1972] at Walsall Road, Great Barr which was also well-known for its school wear, so we bought it.
-This business went very well, but there was talk of changes to Walsall Road, so we decided not to renew the lease [this was in October 1992].
+This business went very well, but there was talk of changes to Walsall Road, so we decided not to renew the lease [Banks left the premises in October 1992; the location is currently an Eye Express opticians].

 “We have altered our priorities over the years.
 We sold school wear for many years, but eventually the multiples began to sell more and more of these items, so we decided we would concentrate on menswear as a speciality.”